-There are several noteworthy racetracks throughout Maryland, none more so than Pimlico Race Course, home of the Preakness Stakes.
+There are several noteworthy racetracks throughout Maryland, but none more so than Pimlico Race Course — home of the Preakness Stakes.
 Laurel Park, Ocean Downs and the Maryland Jockey Club are just a few of the other horse racing tracks in the state.
-There are also advance-deposit wagering (ADW) apps such as TVG that allow for betting on horses from your phone, as well as six off-track betting parlors, some of which are located at Maryland casinos.
+There are also advance-deposit wagering (ADW) apps, such as TVG and FanDuel Racing, that allow for betting on horses from your phone, as well as six off-track betting parlors — some of which are located at Maryland casinos.

-Before Maryland casinos opened, poker players needed to travel up north to Atlantic City or Pennsylvania if they wanted to get in a legal game.
-Now, though, Maryland is a hotbed of poker activity.
-In addition to a very active cash game scene, Maryland casinos host a ton of high-profile tournaments from the WSOP and WPT.
-Maryland poker fans looking to get in an online game do not have a regulated real-money option, but they can play on the sweepstakes poker site Global Poker.
+Before Maryland casinos opened, poker players had to travel north to Atlantic City or Pennsylvania to take part in a legal game.
+These days, Maryland is a hotbed of poker activity.
+In addition to an active cash game scene, Maryland casinos host numerous high-profile World Series of Poker and World Poker Tour tournaments.

-While online real-money casinos are not legal in Maryland, there are ways for Maryland residents to play casino games online.
-Social and sweepstakes casinos like Pulsz, Chumba Casino, FunzPoints and LuckyLand are legal options in which users use virtual currencies to play games and in some cases can redeem winnings for cash prizes.
-These casinos offer tons of slot machine titles as well as a small range of table games like roulette and blackjack.
+Although online real-money casinos are not legal in Maryland, there are still ways for Maryland residents to play casino games online.
+Social and sweepstakes casinos like Pulsz, Chumba Casino, FunzPoints and LuckyLand are legal options where players use virtual currencies to play games and in some cases can redeem winnings for cash prizes.
+These casinos offer countless slot machine titles as well as a small range of table games like roulette and blackjack.